pinterest/l10nmessages/docs/docs/installation/installation.md

 Java 8+ supported

 Maven group id is `com.pinterest.l10nmessages` and artifact id `l10nmessages`.

+The latest version is `1.0.0`.

 :::